rizinorg/book/src/configuration/evars.md

 A boolean value that controls displaying of tracing information (sequence number and counter) at the left of each opcode.
 It is used to assist with programs trace analysis.

+## Debug Configuration

+### dbg.follow.child: `bool`

+This variable lets you follow the child procoess, when a fork (system call) is encountered during debugging.
+By default, it is set to `false` and the parent process is traced.

 ## Screen Configuration

 ### scr.color: `int`